FTA-Registered & Regulated Tax Agent

 UAE E-Invoicing Framework Overview

+| Legal Framework and Government Initiative | The UAE e-invoicing system is part of the Ministry of Finance’s digital tax transformation strategy.
+It aligns with international best practices and strengthens tax transparency and compliance.
 E-invoicing is supported by existing regulations, including Federal Decree-Law No. 8 of 2017 (VAT Law) and Federal Decree-Law No. 28 of 2022 (Tax Procedures Law), which already require businesses to issue valid tax invoices.
-The structured e-invoicing framework enhances electronic verification, accuracy, and regulatory oversight.
+The structured e-invoicing framework enhances electronic verification, accuracy, and regulatory oversight. |

-The UAE has adopted the Peppol-Based 5-Corner Model, which is also referred to as the Decentralised Continuous Transaction Control and Exchange (DCTCE) model.
+| The Peppol-Based 5-Corner Model | The UAE has adopted the Peppol-Based 5-Corner Model, which is also referred to as the Decentralised Continuous Transaction Control and Exchange (DCTCE) model.
 In simpler terms, the Supplier and Buyer can exchange invoices through the following parties:

 Our specialized e invoicing consulting team provides strategic advice and implementation support to align your business with the UAE E-Invoicing Framework Overview, ensuring complete compliance with the official Legal Framework and Government Initiative.